A CREATIVE QUARANTINE: WHY IT MATTERS (AND HOW YOU CAN DO IT!)

 Sign Yourself Up for a challenge

 Often a lack of ideas can be more than enough reasons to give up.
 If you're not sure about where to get started, look into your phone.
 There is a world of inspiration out there.
-From Tiktok challenges to a systematic 30-day challenge hosted by a number of people, you can always find something to start off with.
+From Tiktok challenges to a systematic 30-day challenge hosted by several people, you can always find something to start with.
 However, be sure to not compare your work with anyone else's.
 It really isn't about what ends up on paper.
 It's about how the process makes you feel.

 Use Art to Decorate

 Think of this period as a sort of blessing in disguise.
 While stress levels are high, it's been a long time since we have had this much time to reflect.
 So, why not awaken your interior design and redecorate your space to create a better home for yourself.
-Not only will this give you a project to focus on but the you will also end up with a space that you will feel more comfortable in.
+Not only will this give you a project to focus on, but you will also end up with a space that you will feel more comfortable in.
 This is especially true when trying to remain productive from your home workspace.
 Here are a few tips to get you started